-Exhibit 1.17 2006 National Fraud Survey: Percent of Cases by Years of Tenure
+Exhibit 1.14 2015 Global Fraud Survey: Percentage of Cases by Criminal History of Perpetrator

-The Victims
+Victims

 The victims of occupational fraud are organizations that are defrauded by those they employ.
-Our 2006 survey asked respondents to provide information on, among other things, the size and type of organizations that were victimized, as well as the antifraud measures those organizations had in place at the time of the frauds.
+The 2015 survey asked respondents to provide information on, among other things, the size and type of organizations that were victimized and the anti-fraud measures those organizations had in place at the time of the frauds.